msurdeanu/my-workflows-app/README.md

 The data is loaded in the following order:

 1. Once the **application is ready**, the app will load any kind of **external JAR** provided by the user.
-2. After all **external JARs** are loaded, the app will proceed with the **placeholders**.
-All of them are loaded from database.
+2. After all **external JARs** are loaded, the app will proceed with loading all **workflow placeholders** from database.
-3. Once all **placeholders** are loaded, the app will continue with **workflow definitions**.
-Again, all of them are loaded from database.
+3. Once all **placeholders** are loaded, the app will continue with **workflow parameters**.
+4. Once all **parameters** are loaded, the app will continue with **workflow definitions**.
-4. When all **workflow definitions** are available, the app will load all **workflow templates** found in database.
+5. When all **definitions** are available, the app will load all **workflow templates** found in database.
 They are also scheduled.
-5. Next step is to load all **workflow runs**.
+6. Next step is to load all **workflow runs**.
 In fact, is not all of them.
 The app will load only the accepted capacity for workflow runs defined in application config.
-6. Last but not least, the app will load all documentation pages available in the local database.
+7. Last but not least, the app will load all documentation pages available in the local database.

 ### Structure